 5 Things You Must Know About Heat Exhaustion And How To Treat It

-It's the middle of Summer and it's hotter than the inside of a Hot Pocket.
-While driving through the California desert in the middle of the night during July it was 112 degrees, so what better inspiration than that to talk about Heat Exhaustion?
+It's the middle of summer and hotter than the inside of a Hot Pocket.
+While driving through the California desert in the middle of the night during July, it was 112 degrees.
+So, what better inspiration is there than that to talk about heat exhaustion?

-Heat exhaustion is one of the three heat-related syndromes with the range in severity being (1) mild heat cramps (2) heat exhaustion to (3) potentially life-threatening heatstroke.
-Heat exhaustion can begin suddenly, usually after working or playing in the heat, combat, sports, and perspiring heavily or being dehydrated.
+Heat exhaustion is one of the three heat-related syndromes with the range in severity being (1) mild heat cramps, (2) heat exhaustion, to (3) potentially life-threatening heatstroke.
+Heat exhaustion can begin suddenly, usually after being out in the heat working, playing, perspiring heavily, or being dehydrated.

 Symptoms of Heat Exhaustion